 Bird Guidelines for Law Enforcement Requests

 The following guidelines are intended to provide guidance to law enforcement officials seeking information from Bird Rides, Inc. and our affiliate or subsidiary companies (collectively, “Bird”, “we”, “us” or “our”).
 Please note, we may change these guidelines without notice.

 Bird is a technology company that operates an application, website, and technology platform that provides users (‘Riders’) with access to personal electric vehicle rentals.
-You can find up-to date information about Bird on the About and Press pages of our website.
+You can find up-to-date information about Bird on the About and Blog pages of our website.

 We accept law enforcement requests via email to email@example.com.
 Our acceptance of legal process does not waive any legal objections Bird may have and may raise in response to the request.